felixzapata/sortable-table/README.md

 # sortable-table

-An element providing a starting point for your own reusable Polymer elements.
+An element providing a solution to show a table and sort the columns.

 Based on [Sortable Table with Polymer Web Components](http://stevenskelton.ca/sortable-table-with-polymer-web-components/)